Javrd/spanish-sdr5.1-crawl/README.md

-# D&D SDR 5.1 ESPAÑOL CRAWLER
+# D&D SRD 5.1 ESPAÑOL CRAWLER

-This in progress project is a crawler to get the Spanish SDR 5.1 in json format from http://srd.nosolorol.com/DD5/.
+This in progress project is a crawler to get the Spanish SRD 5.1 in json format from http://srd.nosolorol.com/DD5/.

 ## How to use it